Estell Manor, New Jersey: Local government

 Estell Manor operates within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Faulkner Act (small municipality) form of New Jersey municipal government (Plan D), implemented by direct petition as of January 1, 1977.
 The city is one of 18 municipalities (of the 564) statewide that use this form of government, which is available to municipalities with less than 12,000 residents at the time of adoption.
 The city's governing body is comprised of a mayor and a four-member City Council.
 The mayor is directly elected to a four-year term of office and the city council members are elected at-large in partisan elections to serve three-year terms in office on a staggered basis with either one or two seats up for vote as part of the November general election in a three-year cycle.

 As of 2023, the Mayor of Estell Manor is Republican Elizabeth Owen, whose term of office ends December 31, 2025.
-Members of the City Council are Nelson Dilg (R, 2022), Dane Lamcken (R, 2022; elected to serve an unexpired term), Christine Masker (R, 2024) and Julie A. Sparks (2023).
+Members of the City Council are Nelson Dilg (R, 2025), Linda G. Givens (R, 2023; elected to serve an unexpired term), Thomas A. Maddox (R, 2025) and Christine Masker (R, 2024).

+In the November 2022 general election, Linda Givens was elected to fill the seat expiring in December 2023 that became vacant following the death of Julia Sparks in May 2022.

 After the City Council was unable to choose a candidate at its February 2019 meeting to fill the seat expiring in December 2021 that was vacated following the resignation of Aaron Buchanan, the Republican municipal committee selected Nelson Dilg to fill the vacancy and he took office in March 2019; Dilg served on an interim basis until the November 2019 general election, when he was elected to serve the balance of the term of office.

 Federal, state and county representation

 Estell Manor is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Estell Manor had been in the 2nd state legislative district.
+Prior to the 2011 reapportionment following the 2010 census, Estell Manor had been in the 2nd state legislative district.